funfair-tech/funfair-build-version/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Go over all the following points, and put an `x` in all the boxes once they are true. -->
 <!-- Note that you can just click these after submission and it will remember the tick for you -->

-- [ ] There are no Resharper errors anywhere in the solution.
+- [ ] There are no Resharper\static code analysis errors anywhere in the solution.
-- [ ] I have run a code cleanup on any files I have modified to make sure they are in the correct format.
+- [ ] I have run a code clean-up on any files I have modified to make sure they are in the correct format.
 - [ ] I have added tests to cover my changes.
+- [ ] All new/modified code has sufficient logging to be able to diagnose what is wrong.
 - [ ] All new and existing tests passed.
+- [ ] All new/modified public interfaces/classes have are documented with xmldoc comments.
 - [ ] Unreleased section of CHANGELOG.md has been updated with details of this PR